 I posted this meme on Instagram when my kids were fighting the flu.
 So many moms commented that was them right now.
 It seems almost impossible not to get sick when your kids are–and breathing and coughing all over you 24/7.

-But there are ways to protect yourself when living with someone who is sick:
+But there are ways to protect yourself when living with someone who is sick.
+The following steps are the most effective ways to discourage the spread of germs and maintain a healthy immune system:

 - Eat lots a nutrient-dense diet with Zinc, Vitamin C, Vitamin D, selenium, iron, and protein

-- Limit your exposure as much as you can (I try to roll over so that my children aren’t breathing on me in bed)
+- Limit your exposure as much as you can (I try to roll over so that my children aren’t breathing on me in bed…consider wearing a face mask)

 - Discourage sharing

-- Use disposable cups and plates, and plasticware
+- Use disposable cups, water bottles, and plates, and plasticware

 - Ask for help